jmasha20/School_District_Analysis/README.md

 ![Resources/School_Summary.png](Resources/School_Summary.png)

-*How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 ### Thomas High School Performance Relative to Other Schools
+In relation to other schools, replacing the ninth graders' math and reading scores at Thomas High School affected the school's reading and math score and percentages.

 *Initial Top Performing Schools